 A snowboarder enjoys a groomer at Aspen Highlands.

 Sun Factor: West of the Continental Divide in Colorado, the Elk Mountains around Aspen garner 246 days of sunshine, according to Sperling’s.
 Although lower elevation conditions soften early, the snow at higher elevations can stay.
 Go to Aspen Highlands, or to get to the highest elevation ski or ride Snowmass to 11,852 feet in elevation.

 Why go?
-At Snowmass, High Alpine Chair was converted this winter into a high-speed quad.
-The new lift whittles the ride time down to 5.6 minutes, about twice as fast as the previous lift; that means more laps up high where the snow stays in better shape.
+At Snowmass, High Alpine Chair is a high-speed quad.
+The lift whittles the ride time down to 5.6 minutes, about twice as fast as older lifts; that means more laps up high where the snow stays in better shape.
 Hiking can take you to higher elevations where you can soak up the sun well into April.
-Buttermilk, Snowmass and Highlands close first, but Aspen Mountain is slated to stay open until April 17.

 Reconstruction of the iconic Sun Valley Lodge brought out a more modern look.

 3. Sun Valley, Idaho

 Sun Factor: Sperling’s tallies up 205 days annually of sunshine in Sun Valley.
 Sun Valley’s immense snowmaking system fortifies the snowpack to survive the stronger rays and additional daylight of spring.
 Atop the 9,150-foot summit of Bald Mountain—which retains the snow—play in the immense, high-elevation bowl from Seattle Ridge and Mayday lifts.
 Then, on the long descent to the base, revel in corn snow turns.